 This particular function works really well if you receive regular emails from mailing lists, retail shops, and even your favourite website (like me!) and it allows you to store email from a particular sender in one location where you can read at your own leisure.
-This is also a great way of keeping a well organised inbox.
+This is also a great way of keeping a well-organised inbox.
+So let’s take a look at how you can create a rule to move email to a folder in Outlook.

-Microsoft Outlook has some great features for managing your inbox so let’s take a look at one of those features.
-In this example I want to setup Outlook so that it automatically moves any emails from iTunes to a specific folder in my Outlook profile.
+In this example I want to setup Outlook so that it automatically moves any emails from Apple iTunes to a specific folder in my Outlook profile.